• Flashfood: Reducing Food Waste and Feeding Families

 • CRP Products

-Bruce Ballantyne had recently joined C.R.P.
-Products (CRP), a furniture manufacturer in Stratford, Ontario, to help review the company’s operations and assess what changes were necessary to keep up with demand.
-Although it was early 2011 and the peak season was still four months away, Ballantyne knew that he would have to determine what equipment was needed over the next three weeks to ensure it was delivered and installed before the peak season.
+Bruce Ballantyne had recently joined CRP Products (CRP) of Stratford, Ontario, to help review the company's operations and assess what changes were necessary to keep up with demand.
+Although it was early 2011, and the peak season was still four months away, Ballantyne knew that he would have to determine what equipment was needed over the next three weeks to ensure it was delivered and installed before the peak season.
 Jamie Bailey, the owner of CRP, had also concluded that CRP did not have the financing available for both the new equipment needed to make its unique design of outdoor furniture and the seasonal working capital required to support inventory and accounts receivable.
-He had turned to Ballantyne to develop a solution that would keep up with demand, keep inventory low, and work within the available financing.
+He had turned to Ballantyne to develop a solution that would keep up with demand, keep inventory low and work within the available financing.

 詳細資料